fdosruiz/packetjs/README.md

 ## Factory

-If you need a factory of the registered services, you can use the `getFactory` method to always get a different instance of the service:
+If you need a factory for the registered services, you can use the getFactory method, which always returns a different instance of the service:

 ```javascript
 const service1 = container.getFactory('service');